World Film Festival of Bangkok

 The World Film Festival of Bangkok (เทศกาลภาพยนตร์โลกแห่งกรุงเทพฯ) is an annual international film festival held in Bangkok, Thailand.

-The 15th World Film Festival of Bangkok, the latest edition of World Film Festival of Bangkok, is held from December 2 to December 11, 2022.
+The 15th World Film Festival of Bangkok, the latest edition of the film festival, was held from December 2 to December 11, 2022.

 History

 Nation Multimedia Group, a media company based in Thailand, organised the first Bangkok Film Festival in the country in 1998.
-Various international films were screened to promote cinematic art and film appreciation in Thailand.
+Various international films were screened to promote cinematic art and film appreciation in the nation.
 The event was held annually until 2002.
 The Tourism Authority of Thailand became the main organizer and changed the name to the Bangkok International Film Festival.

-Since 2003, the World Film Festival of Bangkok has been held annually in October by the Nation Multimedia Group with Mr Kriengsak Victor Silakong as the festival director.
+Since 2003, the Film Festival has been held annually in October by the Nation Multimedia Group with Mr Kriengsak Victor Silakong as the festival director.

 The 1st World Film Festival of Bangkok 2003 was held at the Grand EGV Theatre, Siam Discovery from October 17–26 with more than 80 international films both from young talent and cinema masters.
 The Retrospective presented the works of Fritz Lang, Satyajit Ray, Jean Cocteau and Werner Herzog along with screening of more than 10 Indian films.
 The Best Feature went to "Swimming Pool" from France.
 The jurors included Jiří Menzel, a Czech film legend and Naowarat Pongpaiboon, a Thai National Artist in Literature Art.

 In 2004, the Lotus Award was given for the first time to people who had devoted their careers to the film industry.
 The first honouree was Thai comedy master Dokdin Kanyamarn.
 Additionally, Mr. Tui, Dokdin's famous comedy, was remastered with English subtitles.
 This film was also presented in the "Masters of Comedy" program with films from world-renowned masters such as Jacques Tati, Charles Chapin, Terry Gilliam as well as Jackie Chan with his documentary film "Traces of a Dragon: Jackie Chan and his Lost Family".

 The event also focused on seminars and activities by co-operating with the Hubert Bals Fund of the International Film Festival Rotterdam and the Fonds Sud Cinéma from France, to hold a discussion to guide film producers seeking international funds for their film projects.
 It also arranged a film rating system workshop that allowed the participants to categorize films shown at the festival.